 - 1. Incidents which occur within the residence halls or apartments, will be reviewed by Residence Life and handled by the appropriate Coordinator or Residence Life Student Conduct Board.
 For more severe incidents, the student may be required to report to the Student Conduct Officer. - 2.
 The Student Conduct Officer will handle all other incidents that occur both on and off campus.
-The Student Conduct Officer will not handle incidents that occur within the residence halls or apartments, unless referred by the Director of Residence Life.

-3. Students who violate local, state, and federal laws shall be contacted by the Student Conduct Officer to address the alleged violation(s).
+The Student Conduct Officer will not handle incidents that occur within the residence halls or apartments, unless referred by the Director of Residence Life. - 3.
+Students who violate local, state, and federal laws shall be contacted by the Student Conduct Officer to address the alleged violation(s).
 A student that is convicted in a criminal court for possession of illegal drugs or substances can lose all financial aid assistance, per federal financial aid rules.

-For additional information on CMU's drug and alcohol policy, refer to the DRUG-FREE SCHOOLS, CAMPUSES AND WORKPLACES policy publication or the Maverick Guide.
+For additional information on CMU's drug and alcohol policy, refer to the Maverick Guide.